 Alzheimer's Disease

-Studies on coffee and Alzheimer's disease are incredibly promising, linking intake of coffee (3 to 5 cups a day) with a decreased risk of dementia or Alzheimer's disease by 65% later in life.
+Studies22 on coffee and Alzheimer's disease are incredibly promising, linking intake of coffee (3 to 5 cups a day) with a decreased risk of dementia or Alzheimer's disease by 65% later in life.

-More recent research also found that higher intakes of coffee are associated with slower cognitive decline later in life.
+More recent research23 also found that higher intakes of coffee are associated with slower cognitive decline later in life.
 The study authors suggest that coffee may help protect against Alzheimer's disease by slowing the accumulation of plaques and oxidative stress in the brain.

 Parkinson's Disease

 Coffee may also help reduce the risk of Parkinson's disease.
-Multiple studies have found a close inverse relationship between higher intakes of coffee and caffeine and the risk of developing Parkinson's disease.
+Multiple studies24 have found a close inverse relationship between higher intakes of coffee and caffeine and the risk of developing Parkinson's disease.
 It's thought that coffee and caffeine are neuroprotective but also support motor function for people already living with Parkinson's.

 5 Coffee Tips